Jagoda Truhelka: Women's writer and activist

 Truhelka considered herself foremostly an educator, emphasizing her education and training; writing was something that "came on its own, unintended, unprepared, and unassuming".
 She published a dozen novellas, several short stories, and two novels.
 In 1900, Jagoda Truhelka and Marija Jambrišak launched the magazine Domaće ognjište (The Home Hearth), which attracted significant contribution from other women writers.
 Antun Gustav Matoš said that the magazine was of "inestimable importance" because it was "not only a pedagogical paper but also a women's paper".
 Truhelka was at that time at the centre of a network of female activists in Zagreb, and ran a joint household with one of those women for 30 years.

 As her early prose revolved around women and the relations between the sexes, Truhelka published a part of her stories in the magazines Vienac and Nada under the pseudonym A. M. Sandučić.
 Most were simple love stories set in contemporary Zagreb or Vienna, but with a prominent psychological development of female characters.
 Truhelka was the first Croatian author to feature a female character who is a feminist and who is intellectually superior to others rather than simply idealized or demonized.

 Truhelka published several installments of a psychological novel titled Plein air in the Sarajevo-based Nada in 1897.
 In the novel, she discussed women's rights, marriage and social stereotypes.
 The literary critic Lidija Dujić described Truhelka's female characters as unconvincing, with the exception of the protagonist of Plen air.
 Plen air, now a largely forgotten novel, features the artist Zlata Podravac, who stands out because of her intellect.
 Truhelka's historical fiction novel Vojača was published in Nada in 1899.
 It also featured a female protagonist, the 15th-century Bosnian peasant modeled after the Bosnian queen Vojača.
 Truhelka's Vojača is highly sensible, vulnerable and thoughtful, and the first antiheroine in Croatian literature.
 The novel, in which she follows both traditional and modernist approaches, reveals that Truhelka was inspired by August Šenoa.

 Children's literature

 Later in her career, as the modernism faded, Truhelka focused on children's literature, which often contained autobiographical elements.
 Zlatni danci was published in 1918.
 Upon her retirement in August 1923, Truhelka returned to Zagreb, by then the second largest city of Yugoslavia, and withdrew from public life.
 She continued her work on children's literature into advanced old age.
 Bogorodičine trešnje and Crni i bijeli dani were published in 1929 and 1944 respectively.
-These two, along with Zlatni danci, place her among the most prominent children's writers of Croatia, second only to Ivana Brlić-Mažuranić.
+These two, along with Zlatni danci, place her among the most prominent Croatian children's writers, second only to Ivana Brlić-Mažuranić.
 Portraying the everyday lives of children, Truhelka strived to include ethical, religious and patriotic lessons.

 In her retirement, Truhelka rarely made reference to women's rights and notable women.
 She died in Zagreb on 17 December 1957, aged 93.
 She remains best known for her children's literature.